McMaster-Software-Engineers-2018/Getting-Started/README.md

 With the entire class in one organization, you can easily find the GitHub profiles of others.

 ## Collaborate on Software Projects
-Creating a repository here will allow other students to join in!
+Creating a `repository` here will allow other students to join in!

 _Have an interesting idea for a project but don't know where to start?_

-Just create a new repository and pitch your idea in a new Issue in this repository.
+Just create a new `repository` and pitch your idea in a new `issue` in this `repository`.

 ## New To GitHub?
 Github is the most popular way to share and collaborate on code right now, but can seem a little strange at first.